Did You See Me Coming?: Release

 Pet Shop Boys originally intended to release "All Over the World" as the second single from Yes.
 Their record label expressed a preference for "Did You See Me Coming?", and the song received positive feedback from BBC Radio 2, so it was chosen instead.

 In the UK, the digital release date was 31 May 2009 followed by the CD on 1 June, while some European countries saw an early release on 29 May.
 The single came out on 9 June in the United States and on 19 June in Germany and Austria.

 The single was made available in six formats: two-track CD, CD maxi, 12-inch vinyl, and three digital bundles, each with a different track listing.
 Included were new tracks "After the Event", "The Former Enfant Terrible", and "Up and Down", which do not appear on Yes.
 There were also new mixes of "Did You See Me Coming?" by Pet Shop Boys and Unicorn Kid, and "The Way It Used to Be" mixed by Richard X. The medley of hits performed by Pet Shop Boys at the 2009 Brit Awards was also released in one of the digital bundles.

 Artwork

-The artwork for the single package was designed by Mark Farrow and Pet Shop Boys with photography by Alasdair McLellan.
-The duo appear together and separately on different versions of the single, with Lowe on the two-track CD (pictured).
-Their coats were designed by Gareth Pugh from their Brit Awards performance.
-The colored squares over their faces are a motif carried over from the album and the previous single, "Love Etc."
+The artwork for the single package was designed by Mark Farrow, with photographs taken by Alasdair McLellan at a session in January 2009.
+The duo appear together and separately on different versions of the single.
+Lowe is on the two-track CD1 (pictured) with a yellow background, and Tennant is on the CD2 maxi-single with a pink cover.
+Their coats were designed by Gareth Pugh and were also worn for their Brit Awards performance in February.
+The coloured squares over their faces are a motif carried over from the album and the previous single, "Love Etc." The promotional CD had a blue background with only the two squares, like a pair of eyes.

+Music video

+The video was filmed in April 2009 and was directed by Douglas Hart, formerly of The Jesus and Mary Chain.
+It features Tennant in a black suit, similar to his look for "West End Girls", and Lowe wearing shades behind his synthesizer.
+The duo perform the song with a variable backdrop of black-and-white shapes.
+Tennant and Lowe remarked on its resemblance to the video for "Minimal", but without the dancers.